nibble-4bits/aws-local-stepfunctions/docs/execution-event-logs.md

 ### `ParallelBranchFailed` event

-The `ParallelBranchFailed` event is produced when an branch in a `Parallel` encounters an error and fails.
+The `ParallelBranchFailed` event is produced when a branch in a `Parallel` state encounters an error and fails.

 #### Additional fields